aws-samples/awsome-distributed-training/3.test_cases/neuronx-distributed/llama3/slurm/README.md

 We need to modify few lines in this script to run continual training with Llama3 70B model using the weights and data you have processed in the previous steps.
 **Modification 1:**
-Contrary to the cluster setup, the script is assuming shared directory to be `/shared` .
+Contrary to the cluster setup, the script assumes the shared directory to be `/shared`.
 Modify them to `/fsx/ubuntu`  (our home directory) as follows:

 ```bash
 sed -i 's/\/shared/\/fsx\/ubuntu/g' run_llama3_70B_tp_pp.sh